Welcome!

 Our offices are open Monday through Friday from 8 a.m. - 4 p.m.
 ET (excluding federal and/or Massachusetts state holidays).
 All calls, voicemails and/or emails will be answered as soon as possible during our standard business hours.
 We look forward to hearing from you!

-Interested in being a vendor at the 10th annual OSHA Summer Summit being held at the University of Massachusetts Amherst Campus Center on Wednesday, June 28, 2023?
+Interested in being a vendor at the 13th annual OSHA Summer Summit being held at the University of Massachusetts Amherst Campus Center on Wednesday, June 17, 2025?
 We look forward to having you join us!
-At this all-day Safety Conference we will welcome over 600 industry, safety and health professionals from the New England Area.
-Regional and national known speakers will focus on current OSHA initiatives, emphasis programs, and "hot topics" for both general and construction industries.
+At this all-day Safety Conference, we will welcome over 300 industry, safety and health professionals from the New England Area.
+Regionally and nationally known speakers will focus on current OSHA initiatives, emphasis programs, and "hot topics" for both general and construction industries.

-All vendors and sponsors will received the opportunity to connect with hundreds of safety and health decision makers representing companies, agencies, and organizations.
+All vendor tables will receive the opportunity to connect with hundreds of safety and health decision makers representing companies, agencies, and organizations.
 Vendor breaks are built into the schedule to network during the summit.
-Also included with each vendor and sponsor package:
+Also included with each vendor tables package:

-- Your company logo in the digital conference program.
+- Your company logo in the digital conference program and a full-page ad.

 Booth Additions